Episcopium

-An Episcopium (Latin for an episcopal palace) is an ecclesiastical figure and their administration.
-Episcopium emphasizes “an essential unity between his [the bishop’s] person, power and place.”
-In medieval Italy episcopia were frequently part of a complex connected to the Baptistery and Cathedral.
+An episcopium (Latin for an episcopal palace) is an ecclesiastical figure and their administration.
+The episcopium emphasizes "an essential unity between his [the bishop's] person, power and place."
+In medieval Italy episcopia were frequently part of a complex connected to the baptistery and cathedral.

-In Rome the Basilica of St. John Lateran housed the Lateran Palace.
-This was the principal Episcopium of medieval Rome.
-Although Pope John VII (705-07) built an Episcopium upon the Palatine Hill.
+In Rome, the Basilica of St. John Lateran housed the Lateran Palace.
+This was the principal episcopium of medieval Rome, although Pope John VII (705–707) built an episcopium upon the Palatine Hill.